NEMChina/nem_explorer_nodejs_testnet/README.md

 1) install the Node.js on your machine.

-2) NIS is started and blocks loading is finished.
+2) NIS is started and blocks loading is finished (please make sure that you are running a TESTNET Node).

 3) install MongoDB and start it (it's better to set an account and password).